TobbeLino/GoxTradingBotTobli/README.md

 Enhanced features of this modified bot
 --------------------------------------

- * Change sample intervals for the EMA calculations (5 min, 10 min, 15 min, 30 min, 1 hour, 2 hours, 3 hours)
+ * Change sample intervals for the EMA calculations (5 min, 10 min, 15 min, 30 min, 45 min, 1 hour, 2 hours, 3 hours)

  * Decide when to trade after trend switch (1, 2 or 3 samples above thresholds)